 HOW TO PICK A GOOD ONE

-Also, look for a pork loin with a generous fat cap covering the top of it.
+Also, look for a boneless pork loin roast with a generous fat cap covering the top of it.
 When you roast it, that fat will melt down into your meat, making for a moist and succulent roast.

 PORK LOIN VS. PORK TENDERLOIN